 1. It happened in 2012, years before Corbyn even thought of leadership and while Ed Miliband, himself Jewish, led the party

-2. It wasn't an antisemitic act, but the action of disgruntled Labour member Roger Dyas-Elliott (right), who felt he had been unfairly barred from standing for a council seat later won by Mr Mann's wife.
-Whilst he was convicted and given a restraining order, the case made no mention of antisemitism.
+2. It wasn't an antisemitic act, but the action of disgruntled Labour member and former councillor Roger Dyas-Elliott (right), who felt he had been unfairly barred from standing for a council seat later won by Mr Mann's wife.
+While he was convicted and given a restraining order, the case made no mention of antisemitism - or, indeed, Marxism..

 Certain that Mr Mann would want to confirm the timing of the incident and the fact that he had not meant to apportion blame for it to the current leadership, Twitter users asked for clarification.
 To say that he was 'triggered' seems scarcely sufficient, indicated by his response to a perfectly polite and indeed sympathetic enquiry from journalist Kevin Maguire - although personally, Kevin, I have zero doubt that if his unfortunate wife had been sent another avian corpse, he would've been on the rooftops of Parliament blaming Corbyn before the poor creature was cold.

 And it didn't end there - broadsides came they thick and fast, the majority including threats of libel against those who presumed to question his statements or, shockingly, suggest he might have ulterior motives for making them.

 Individual detractors suitably lambasted, John was on a roll, and took aim at a whole organisation and its entire 50,000 membership.
 But - possibly because the word 'libel' was on his mind, he chose to include some potentially defamatory content himself.

 Having wholesale accused 'each and everyone' of Momentum's members of antisemitism, he can't have been surprised when a number took exception - and pointed out that in fact it was he who was at risk of legal action.